 (c) If the leased area is described by protracted legal subdivisions and, after the effective date of this lease, the leased area is surveyed under the public land rectangular system, the boundaries of the leased area are those established by that survey, when approved, subject, however, to the provisions of applicable regulations relating to those surveys.
-If for any reason the leased area includes more acreage than the maximum permitted under applicable law (including the "rule of approximation" authorized in AS 38.05.145 and defined in AS 38.05.965 (18)), this lease is not void and the acreage included in the leased area must be reduced to the permitted maximum.
-If the state determines that the leased area exceeds the permitted acreage and notifies the lessee in writing of the amount of acreage that must be eliminated, the lessee has 60 days after that notice to surrender one or more legal subdivisions included in the leased area comprising at least the amount of acreage that must be eliminated.
+If for any reason the leased area includes more acreage than the maximum permitted for an oil and gas lease from the State under applicable law (including the "rule of approximation" authorized in AS 38.05.145 and defined in AS 38.05.965 (18)), this lease is not void and the acreage included in the leased area must be reduced to the permitted maximum.
+If the State determines that the leased area exceeds the permitted acreage and notifies the lessee in writing of the amount of acreage that must be eliminated, the lessee has 60 days after that notice to surrender one or more legal subdivisions included in the leased area comprising at least the amount of acreage that must be eliminated.
 Any subdivision surrendered must be located on the perimeter of the leased area as originally described.
-If a surrender is not filed within 60 days, the state may terminate this lease as to the acreage that must be eliminated by mailing notice of the termination to the lessee describing the subdivision eliminated.
+If a surrender is not filed within 60 days, the State may terminate this lease as to the acreage that must be eliminated by mailing notice of the termination to the lesse describing the subdivision eliminated.

-(d) If the State of Alaska's ownership interest in the oil, gas, and associated substances in the leased area is less than an entire and undivided interest, the grant under this lease is effective only as to the state's interest in that oil, gas, and associated substances, and the royalties and rentals provided in this lease must be paid to the state in the proportion that the state's interest bears to the entire undivided fee.
+(d) If the lessors' ownership interest in the oil, gas, and associated substances in the leased area is less than an entire and undivided interest, the grant under this lease is effective only as to the lessors' interest in that oil, gas, and associated substances, and the royalties and rentals provided in this lease must be paid to the lessors in the proportion that the lessors' interest bears to the entire undivided fee.

-(e) The state makes no representations or warranties, express or implied, as to title, or access to, or quiet enjoyment of, the leased area.
-The state is not liable to the lessee for any deficiency in title to the leased area, nor is the lessee or any successor in interest to the lessee entitled to any refund due to deficiency in title for any rentals, bonuses, or royalties paid under this lease.
+(e) The lessors make no representations or warranties, express or implied, as to title, or access to, or quiet enjoyment of, the leased area.
+The lessors are not liable to the lessee for any deficiency in title to the leased area, nor is the lessee or any successor in interest to the lessee entitled to any refund due to deficiency in title for any rentals, bonuses, or royalties paid under this lease.

-2. RESERVED RIGHTS. (a) The state, for itself and others, reserves all rights not expressly granted to the lessee by this lease.
+2. RESERVED RIGHTS. (a) The lessors, for themselves and others, reserve all rights not expressly granted to the lessee by this lease.
 These reserved rights include, but are not limited to: